fredo838/tensorflow_serving_lite/README.md

 If you serve your Tensorflow model as a Tensorflow Lite model you can drastically reduce cold start time when hosting in a Serverless environment.
-This repository proves by how much - and it's more than you'ld think.
+This repository proves by how much - and it's more than you would think.

 ## Rationale